juandeaglio/100-Days-of-Code/README.md

 Allows the user to answer via stdin or also use a list of strings to input multiple answers in one function call.

 Going to implement integration with ChatGPT 3.5 APIs to generate names based on the question + answer pair.

+# View the tests for an understanding of the implementation.
+There are two (optionally a third test case with manual stdin input) that test and describe the functionality of the simple band name generator class.